 - The first type is looking for snow.
-January and February are the coldest months, with a daily mean of 6 degrees C. But sometimes it is snowing in December.
+January and February are the coldest months, with a daily mean of 6 degrees C. But sometimes it snows in December.
 In any case, you have to follow the weather forecasts.
 And here are my impressions of Snow at Mount Meron.

 - The third type of hikers comes during the Summer.
 Since this trail is higher in the mountains, it is less hot there.
 For those people, I would recommend reading Summer in Israel.

 I already mentioned that sometimes there is even Snow at Mount Meron (you can find additional information in the linked article).
 And I want to clarify that at Mount Meron, there are no related facilities.
 Thus you can only play with snow.
-And if you are going to ski, then you have to go to Hermon.
+And if you are going to ski, you must go to Hermon.

 We have decided to hike Mount Meron Summit Trail.
 The length of the summit path is about 2.5 km, and at an average pace, it takes around two hours.

 But before heading to the summit, we stopped at Horvat Hamama.

 At Horvat Hamama, you can find parking, a camping area, and a picnic area.